Central Michigan University Athletics

 Mackenzie Langan took the loss for CMU throwing 3.2 innings with three strikeouts across 19 batters faced.
 The pitching staff combined for eight strikeouts on the day, two for Strelow and three for Compau over her four batters faced.

-CMU will next head to Buffalo to play the Bulls in a Mid-American matchup on Friday and Saturday.
+Next up, CMU travels to Buffalo to play the Bulls in a Mid-American Conference matchup on Friday and Saturday.

 For the latest news and updates on CMU Softball, follow the team on X (@cmusoftball) and Instagram (@cmichsoftball).